 When a file gets old enough, or if I know I'm not going to need to refer to it much, then it gets moved to the file boxes at the bottom of a bookshelf.
 They're also in alphabetical order, currently covering A-F, G-L, M-R, S-Z. (I may need to break M-R down further soon, because everything to do with the mortgage inevitably goes in there.)

 Finally, there's email.
 I use Gmail, and swing half and half on the 'inbox zero' question.
-I use a single Archive for everything not current, and rely on searches and tags to find old mails that I might need.
+I use a single Archive for everything not current, and rely on searches to find old mails that I might need.

 But I also use some taxonomy, in the form of Gmail's labels, for correspondence directly related to currently active books, and filters to auto-apply those labels to incoming emails.
 If it's not directly related, it goes in the Big Archive.
 And as soon as a book is published, the relevant mails join them (with their labels removed).

 And that, in a nutshell, is it — how I keep on top of writing and designing multiple books, comic series and graphic novels at once without going insane.
 Nothing too earth-shattering, I know, but like I said, some things only seem obvious once they've been pointed out to you.

 It works for me.
 It might work for you, or it might not.
 That's fine.
 But, as Harry Hill used to say, "You've got to have a system."